Aarondoran/Swiftplayground-games/CONTRIBUTING.md

 Your pull request will be reviewed.
 If updates are requested, make the necessary changes and push them to your branch.
-Once approved, it will be merged into the main branch.
+Once approved, it will be merged into the main branch and a release will be made.